Jinxi-Brianna/Jinxi_Yang-intern-repo/Onboarding/ux-documentation-reflection.md

 3. **Outdated or scattered information**
    - If updates are not reflected promptly, teams may work from obsolete specifications.
    - Maintain a single source of truth, track version history, and centralize links to prototypes, research data, and accessibility guidelines.

+## Personal Experience

+In a university project, I worked with a team to improve the onboarding experience for a task management app.
+Although we didn’t formally label it as UX work at the time, I took the initiative to document our user feedback after early prototype testing.
+I created a Google Doc that included short user summaries, key usability issues (e.g., confusion over button labels), and screenshots of specific pain points.
+I also noted our design rationale for each iteration.

+This document helped our team make more focused updates and made it easier to explain our choices during the final presentation.
+Looking back, I realised it was an early form of structured UX documentation, and it made our communication much clearer.